 Create the Vote 2014

-Over the next two months, the Gubernatorial election and Legislative races will provide candidates and voters the opportunity to discuss the strengths and challenges of the Commonwealth and debate how we can strengthen the economy, improve our schools, and make our communities healthier and safer.
+Over the next two weeks, candidates and voters will continue to discuss the strengths and challenges of the Commonwealth and debate how we can strengthen the economy, improve our schools, and make our communities healthier and safer.
 Arts matter in Massachusetts and should be part of the discussion.

 Share the conversation!

 - Follow MASSCreative on Facebook, Twitter, Instagram and YouTube so you can easily keep up with our news and share it with your circle of friends and family.
 At art events, share photos and highlights via social media.
 Tag us @MASSCreative and use the hashtag #ArtsMatter.

 - Be an Artsdogger!
 Keep the conversation going by asking the candidates questions about arts and culture.
 Raise your hand at events, tweet at the candidates, email them, and pose questions on their Facebook pages about their positions on arts, culture, and creativity.
 Read the candidates' answers to our Create the Vote questionnaire.
 Check out where the candidates are holding public events.
 Check out our sample questions for the candidates for Governor.

 On July 15th at the Hanover Theatre, over 500 arts and cultural supporters gathered for the first-ever statewide candidate forum dedicated to arts and cultural issues.
 The audience heard gubernatorial candidates Don Berwick, Martha Coakley, Evan Falchuk, Mark Fisher, Steve Grossman, and Jeff McCormick respond to questions from the community and lay out their arts and cultural platforms.